 - 1 8 oz package of cream cheese, softened

 - 1 teaspoon lemon zest

 - 1 cup heavy whipping cream, whipped and lightly sweetened

 - 3 tablespoons cornstarch

 - 2-1/2 cups fresh or frozen raspberries, divided

 Bake your pie crust and set aside to cool completely.

 Next, make your raspberry topping- In a small saucepan, combine sugar and cornstarch; stir in water and 1-1/2 cups raspberries.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Transfer to a bowl; refrigerate until chilled.

-Spread your whipped cream into your cooled pie crust, top with the berry mixture, and refrigerate until ready to serve.
 This whole pie was eaten in two days at my house but it was just as perfect as it had been on day one after a full 24 hours in the fridge.